Analogue gravity with Bose-Einstein condensates: Basic concepts in analogue gravity

 \section{Basic concepts in analogue gravity}

 Wave equations are hyperbolic PDEs which have an in-built causal structure that can be obtained from their characteristic curves.
 For example, the characteristic curves of Maxwell equations provide the light cone structure which describes the propagation of electromagnetic waves.
-These are one of the most universal types of equations in physical phenomena, and they can be thought generally as describing perturbations to a particular system that propagates at a finite speed provided by their in-built lightcone \cite{Barcelo:2007mga}.
+These are one of the most universal types of equations in physical phenomena, and they can be thought generally as describing perturbations around a background solution in generic physical systems \cite{Barcelo:2007mga}.
+Remarkably, even in systems without a definite causal structure, the evolution of perturbations usually displays a hyperbolic structure dictated by the background solution.
+Physically, this reflects into a finite propagation speed via an in-built lightcone, leading to an emergent causal structure \cite{Barcelo:2007mga,Barcelo:2001ah,Barcelo:2001cp}.

 For waves that propagate in media, such as fluids, the properties of the media can modify this causal structure in nontrivial ways.
 Homogeneous and isotropic media will lead to a trivial causal structure with the corresponding associated global symmetry group.
 This is parallel to what occurs to relativistic fields in Minkowski spacetime, which can be encapsulated by a global Lorentz symmetry of the propagation equations.
 Interestingly, departures from homogeneity will modify this in-built causal structure in a similar manner in which a non-vanishing gravitational field deforms the Minkowskian lightcones.
 These modifications inply that the in-built lightcones can tilt, and the global causal structure felt by the waves can develop interesting features such as causal horizons or ergoregions.